 Detecting counterfeits and infringements

-Without access to the ‘zone files’, it is difficult to detect infringements in good time.
-Some infringements can be found by a simple Google search, but by the time a website has been indexed on Google and become visible to your customers, lost business and damage to your brand may have already occurred.
+Without access to the ‘zone files’, it is difficult to detect fake website infringements in good time.
+Some infringements can be found by a simple Google search, but by the time a fraudulent website has been indexed on Google and become visible to your customers, lost business and damage to your brand may have already occurred.
 That is why we urge you to consult a service provider who can apply specialist technology to detect and prioritise website infringements.

 What we do